-I must admit, I appreciate James Stewart very much as an actor and from what I’ve read, I know he was someone with a great personality, a kind and courageous man.
+I must admit, I appreciate James Stewart very much as an actor and from what I’ve read, I know he was someone with a great personality, a kind, and courageous man.
 However, as I’ve never read a biography, I can’t say I know him perfectly.
-What is his best book biography?
+What is his best biography book?
 If you have suggestions, please tell me, I’ll be so happy to discover another side of my favourite actor.
 If you remember my Audrey Hepburn’s text tribute that I’ve written not a long time ago, you know that I mentioned that, when I see her make her first entrance in a film, it always makes me smile.
 Well, that’s the same story with James Stewart.
-I can’t help having a big smile and saying to myself “Aww, that’s my Jimmy!” ❤ It’s also and actor with whom I would have liked to be friend.
+I can’t help having a big smile and saying to myself “Aww, that’s my Jimmy!” ❤ It’s also an actor with whom I would have liked to be friend.
 Well, I’ve met James Stewart… in a dream.
 Better than nothing isn’t it?
 Oh, and Hitchcock was in my dream as well and signed me his autograph.
 In every James Stewart’s films I saw, there’s always something that makes him nice in a way or another, even in Vertigo where he plays a… necrophile (well, sort of).
-We agree, Scottie is not very nice with Judy, but, at the beginning of the film, before the real problems start, he seems to be a nice fellow to hang with.
+We agree, Scottie is not very nice with Judy but, at the beginning of the film, before the real problems start, he seems to be a nice fellow to hang out with.
 His only problem is his acrophobia.
 Anyway, let’s not forget that this is a film, it’s not the real Jimmy.
-It’s only one of the numerous things that proves us that he was an incredible actor and that he was capable of a great versatility.
+It’s only one of the numerous things that prooves us that he was an incredible actor and that he was capable of a great versatility.

 I just talked to you about Vertigo and It’s a Wonderful Life.
 Well, because of those two films, I think that Jimmy was very talented to express the feeling of fear.
 And that’s kind of fascinating.
 That means he’s an actor who can share strong feelings only with his eyes or facial expressions.
 In Vertigo, I’m referring to the moment when he wakes up from his bad dream.
-For It’s a Wonderful Life, I’m referring to the scene where he is on the bridge and looks at the water… Jimmy really could express any emotions and was always convincing.
+For It’s a Wonderful Life, I’m referring to the scene where he is on the bridge and looks at the water… Jimmy really could express any emotions and always be convincing.
 I can’t talk to you about all the James Stewart’s films I’ve seen, but here is a quick overview of his performances for each one of the 11 other films, the ones I haven’t talked about yet:

 In The Spirit of Saint-Louis, some may think he was not the perfect Charles Lindberg, but I say I was happy to see another picture with him.
 His best acting talent in this film belongs to the scenes where he is alone in his plane with the only company of a little fly.
-He is quite funny in some of the flashback scenes.
+He is also quite funny in some of the flashback scenes.

 In The Man Who Knew Too Much, James learns a terrible secret and then has to save his son with his wife.
 He plays a good father who will do anything to save his family.
 He plays an ordinary man who will live extraordinary adventures.

 In The Man Who Shot Liberty Valance, James Stewart is a judge who wants to protect a city.
-He is a wise man and a will learn to a beautiful girl how to write and read.
+He is a wise man and will teach to a beautiful girl how to write and read.
 When we watch this film, we would like to go in the screen to protect him from the mean Liberty Valence.

 In The Philadelphia Story, Jimmy is a journalist who makes a wonderful team with Ruth Hussey who plays a photographer.
-He won the Oscar and was hilarious, especially in the scenes where he is drunk.
+He won the Oscar and was hilarious, especially in the scene where he is drunk.

 In Destry Rides Again, Jimmy is welcomed in a town by some people who are not very kind to him because he is not the person they were expecting.
 One more time, he proves us that he is a real hero.
 Just like in The Man Who Shot Liberty Valence, he believes that gunfights are not the perfect solution to solve a problem.
 Peace Jimmy.

-Finally, in Rope, James Stewart is invited to a morbid dinner where he discovers with horror that his two students had done something unforgivable.
+Finally, in Rope, James Stewart is invited to a morbid dinner where he discovers with horror that his two students have done something unforgivable.
 He plays there a fascinating character with whom we would like to discuss for hours.

 James Stewart is certainly one of the most iconic Hollywood stars.
 He will always be remembered and known as a true legend.
-He’s my favourite, but he is the favourite of many persons.
+He’s my favourite but he is the favourite of many persons.
 Is it possible not to like James Stewart?

 Long life to your memory Jimmy!